turingschool/front-end-curriculum/lessons/module-2/array-prototype-methods-iterators.md

 <section class="answer">
 ### Important Takeaways

+Be sure to include these in your document, if you haven't already!
 * Instead of returning the first match like `find`, `filter` will return a new **array** with all elements that match a condition.
 * Useful for when you need to find a subset of elements in an array that matches a given condition.
 * The callback needs to return a **boolean**.
 You also cannot modify the element you're finding.